 2. Almond milk

 Another well-known alternative to milk is almond milk.
 Some time ago, I regularly used almond milk in the oatmeal porridge or took it as a substitute for cow’s milk in a cappuccino.
-Until I read an article on Trouw that to make one almond requires no less than 5 liters of water.
-I was quite shocked by that.

 - Benefits: Almond milk is full of vitamins (such as vitamin E and biotin) and minerals that you also find in almonds.
 Low in calories.